Quick Facts

 8. Half-Life

-Mazdutide is commonly discussed as a long-acting metabolic peptide designed for weekly administration.
+Mazdutide is a long-acting metabolic peptide developed specifically for once-weekly administration.

 9. Storage Information